(800) 976-1377 www.stanleyhotel.com

 Stanley Hotel History

 When F.O.
 Stanley first arrived in Estes Park during the summer of 1903 on doctors orders, he had no idea he would fall in love the surrounding area.
-An accomplished businessman and inventor of the Stanley Steamer, Stanley quickly recognized that the small mountain town filled with a few colorful characters lacked many amenities.
-Stanley saw opportunity and quickly decided to invest in his new found home.
+An accomplished businessman, Stanley quickly recognized that the small mountain town filled with a few colorful characters lacked many amenities.
+F.O.’s wife also missed her Denver society friends.
+He saw an opportunity to both make money and make his wife happy by investing in his new found home.

 Take if from us, if you can, make sure to stay in room 217.
 Not only is it the presidential suite with some of the best views of Rocky Mountain National Park, but it’s also the room Stephen King stayed in when starting to write The Shining.
 It’s been rumored funnyman Jim Carry himself couldn’t even make it through a night in the room, so you know things must be a bit off.
 Bookings go quickly so make sure to reserve a few months in advance, and always remember to be nice to the folks at the reservation desk, since you know, they have the power to say yes.